 Have a different workaround that's helped?
 Let me know in the comments—I'd love to add more tools to our arsenal.

 About the author

-As director of technology at Watershed, Ervin Puškar focuses on developing new features, future proofing, and ensuring our product is stable and performant.
+Ervin Puškar has years of software engineering and development experience, including future proofing and ensuring products are stable and performant.
 Whether it’s experimenting with new technologies or restructuring existing ones, he embraces any challenge that comes his way.